-The outpatient psychology concentration offers the postdoctoral fellow clinical experience with a broad range of patients presenting with behavioral, learning, thought, and anxiety/mood disorders.
+The general outpatient position offers the postdoctoral fellow clinical experience with a broad range of patients presenting with behavioral, learning, thought, and anxiety/mood disorders.
 In addition, the fellow will receive specialized training in early childhood diagnostic assessment with a multidisciplinary team, collaborative therapeutic assessment and therapeutic intervention programs for patients and their families.
-The fellow will work closely with the clinical team, which includes psychiatry, neuropsychology, psychology, speech language pathology, occupational therapy, applied behavior analysis, case management, neurology, genetics, and pediatrics.
-Approximately 50% of the position will focus on treatment and intervention, while the other 50% will focus on assessment.
+The fellow works closely with the clinical team, which includes psychiatry, neuropsychology, psychology, speech language pathology, occupational therapy, applied behavior analysis, case management, neurology, genetics, and pediatrics.
+Approximately 50% of the position focuses on treatment and intervention, while the other 50% focuses on assessment.

-Intensive Outpatient Program for Suicidal Youth.
-One fellow will receive supervised experience in the evaluation and treatment of depressed and suicidal youth across the spectrum of care including inpatient, intensive outpatient, and outpatient levels.
+The suicide/depression position in the Outpatient Psychology concentration provides supervised experience in the evaluation and treatment of depressed and suicidal youth across the spectrum of care including inpatient, intensive outpatient, and outpatient levels.
 Opportunities will be available for assessment, individual, group and family therapy.
 Training and experience with evidenced based treatments for reducing risk for suicidal behaviors will be provided.
 Collaboration with other providers both internally and in the community will be an important component of this training experience.
-Children’s Medical Center, in collaboration with UT Southwestern, has nationally recognized research and clinical programs in the treatment of pediatric depressive disorders, and the fellow in this position will have the opportunity to work with researchers and clinicians to develop their skills with this population.
+Children’s Health, in collaboration with UT Southwestern, has nationally recognized research and clinical programs in the treatment of pediatric depressive disorders, and the fellow in this position will have the opportunity to work with researchers and clinicians to develop their skills with this population.

-For more information about the Outpatient concentration, please contact:
+For more information about the general position in the Outpatient Concentration, please contact:

 Alexis Clyde, Ph.D.